2018 Board of Directors

 My first beading class was with Kate McKinnon and I was immediately hooked!
 I’ve been beading since then, albeit at turtle speed.
 I am retired from the GIA (Gemological Institute of America) where I learned a lot about gemstones and jewelry design.
 One of the best parts of the job was being sent to the Tucson Bead and Gem show every year for over 10 years.
 It was a great way to stock up on beads!
 I hope to see you at our meetings.
 If we don’t know each other yet, please take a moment to say hi and introduce yourself.
 I’d love to meet you.

-- Publicity — Priya Wong
+- Publicity and Historian — Priya Wong